 In British Columbia, approximately 14.2 million hectares (14.4% of the province as of 2010) are designated as protected.
-Environment Canada maintains 12 protected areas in British Columbia, including 5 National Wildlife Areas (NWAs) and 7 Migratory Bird Sanctuaries (MBSs), comprising over 5 thousand hectares of the province's protected lands and waters.
+Environment and Climate Change Canada maintains 12 protected areas in British Columbia, including 5 National Wildlife Areas (NWAs) and 7 Migratory Bird Sanctuaries (MBSs), comprising over 5 thousand hectares of the province's protected lands and waters.

 Scott Islands: First candidate marine National Wildlife Area